R0GGER/public-iperf3-servers/README.md

 * [EUROPE](#europe)
 * [OCEANIA](#oceania)

-:sparkles: Servers with a uptime of 90% or less in 30 days will be removed from the lists.
+:sparkles: Servers with an uptime of 90% or less in 30 days will be removed from the lists.

 ### AFRICA
 | COMMAND                                            | OPT | GB/s | COUNTRY | SITE